sytabaresa/pySX1272/README.md

 (technical paper)

-# Copyright and License
+# License

-&copy; 2015 Mayer Analytics Ltd., All Rights Reserved.

 ### Short version
 The license is [GNU AGPL](http://www.gnu.org/licenses/agpl-3.0.en.html).

 ### Long version
-pySX127x is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+pySX1272 is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-pySX127x is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+pySX1272 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You can be released from the requirements of the license by obtaining a commercial license.
-Such a license is mandatory as soon as you develop commercial activities involving pySX127x without disclosing the source code of your own applications, or shipping pySX127x with a closed source product.
+Such a license is mandatory as soon as you develop commercial activities involving pySX1272 without disclosing the source code of your own applications, or shipping pySX1272 with a closed source product.

 You should have received a copy of the GNU General Public License along with pySX127.
 If not, see <http://www.gnu.org/licenses/>.